aleksplast/HashTable/README.md

 # HashTable
 ## Goals of this project

-In this project I had two main goals:
+In this project we had two main goals:
-1. Creating hashtable for fast word finding.
+1. Implementing hashtable for fast word finding.
 2. Optimizing searching algorithm using assembler, SIMD instructions and other methods.

 ## What is hashtable